BackofenLab/RNAProt/README.md

 ## Installation

 RNAProt was tested on Ubuntu (18.04 LTS), with Nvidia driver >=440, CUDA >=10, and various Nvidia graphics cards (RTX 2080 Ti, RTX 2070, GTX 1060, GTX 1030).
 We thus assume that you have a similar system available and running.
 While RNAProt runs fine without a dedicated GPU, we definitely recommend having an Nvidia graphics card with CUDA support for speeding up model training (specifically we recommend a >= GTX 1060 or a similar newer model, with >= 4 GB RAM).
+Regarding main memory, we recommend at least 8 GB RAM.
 In the following we show how to install RNAProt via Conda package (easiest way + recommended), or alternatively manually (not too difficult either).
 In any case, you first need Conda running on your computer.

 ### Conda